Trà Kiệu

 Trà Kiệu is a village in Duy Sơn commune, Duy Xuyên district, Quảng Nam province, Vietnam.

 Geography

-Trà Kiệu is located in the Thu Bồn river valley 18 km inland from Hội An, which has since moved putting the site on the southern bank of the Bà Rén river, a tributary of the Thu Bồn river.
+Trà Kiệu is located in the Thu Bồn river valley 18 km inland west of Hội An (halfway between Hội An and My Son Sanctuary), which has since moved putting the site on the southern bank of the Bà Rén river, a tributary of the Thu Bồn river.

 History

 Trà Kiệu was the first capital city of the Hindu Champa Kingdom, then named Simhapura, from the 4th century to the 8th century CE.
 The site has been known to the western world since the late 19th century.
 Today nothing remains of the ancient city except the rectangular ramparts.
 Bửu Châu or jade hill overlooks the site and is known as the citadel of the Simhapura.
 There are also signs of a border wall for the ancient city, though it is currently unknown if this was for defense, hierarchical segregation, irrigation, or something else entirely.
 There has been much debate regarding Trà Kiệu, as it is believed by some to be the capital city of Champa Kingdom and by others to be the capital city of the Kingdom of Lâm Ấp (Linyi).
 Trà Kiệu also has two main ceramic phases: the first consists of basic ceramics for household use and roof tiles marked with textile impressions.
 The second phase brings about the iconic roof tiles with faces on them.
 There are two main theories about why the faces start appearing on the tiles: the first is that Hinduism had such a strong influence that workers at Trà Kiệu began carving faces into roof tiles.
 The second theory is that there was an Indian mask maker who introduced and popularized the face motifs as this style of decoration on roof tiles.